Teach Me

 “Psoriatic arthritis is a type of inflammatory arthritis that affects some patients who have the skin condition psoriasis,” said Edwin Aquino, MD, a rheumatologist with Banner – University Medical Center Tucson.
 “Studies suggest that some people may be genetically predisposed to developing psoriatic arthritis as well.”

 While one-third of people who have psoriasis get psoriatic arthritis, many more develop it without having psoriasis.
 Psoriatic arthritis can start at any age, but it generally starts between the ages of 30 and 50.
 There’s no cure for psoriatic arthritis, that’s why it’s important to discover it early on.
-Left untreated, it can cause permanent joint damage.
+Left untreated, this type of arthritis can affect joints and cause permanent joint damage.

 Six psoriatic arthritis symptoms you shouldn’t ignore

 The symptoms of psoriatic arthritis can vary in severity, from person to person and can even come and go (i.e., flare-ups and remission).
-Here are six symptoms you should watch out for.
+Here are six signs and symptoms you should watch out for.

 1. It’s hard to move in the morning